 Uses of This Medicine:

-Daclatasvir is used together with sofosbuvir to treat chronic hepatitis C infection.
+Daclatasvir is used together with sofosbuvir and with or without ribavirin to treat chronic hepatitis C infection.

 This medicine is available only with your doctor's prescription.

 Before Using This Medicine:

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of daclatasvir in the pediatric population.
 Safety and efficacy have not been established.